 frequently asked questions

 Prospective students must first comply with all University of Alabama Graduate School requirements.
-They must submit a graduate application form, application fee, statement of purpose, three letters of recommendation, official transcripts from all institutions attended (2), and official test scores.
-From there, prospective students must then comply with all CHES Sports Management requirements.
+They must submit a graduate application form, application fee, statement of purpose, three letters of recommendation, official transcripts from all institutions attended (2), and official test scores if they do not meet the minimum GPA requirements of a 3.0 overall or a 3.0 over their last 60 hours.
+From there, prospective students must then comply with all Sport Hospitality requirements.
 This includes a resume/vita, the letters of recommendation that were sent to The University of Alabama’s Graduate School, and documentation of relevant professional experience in the sport industry.
 Once the required items have been submitted, students will then undergo and interview with the selection committee.
-You can find additional information regarding the application process at http://www.graduate.ua.edu/applicants.html.
+You can find additional information regarding the application process at https://graduate.ua.edu/prospective-students/apply-now/.

 The Graduate School makes admission decisions based on a composite of qualitative and quantitative information that include, but are not limited to, the following: the applicant’s statement of purpose, letters of recommendation, the academic standing of the student in program(s) in which the applicant has studied, relevant professional activities and achievements, admissions test scores, previous grades, and the recommendation of the faculty in the area to which the applicant is seeking admission.
 Students are admitted under two circumstances: Regular Admission, where the applicant meets both of the GPA and Exam Score requirements.
 Conditional Admission, where the applicant meets either the GPA requirement or the Exam Score requirement.
 More information can be found at http://graduate.ua.edu/catalog/14300.html.

 The keys to success in the sport industry are quality fellowship opportunities, advanced level knowledge, the ability to connect theory to practice, and the opportunity to network with industry professionals.
-The CHES Sports Management program will provide students with the necessary tools and networks to succeed in years after graduation, but students must apply their knowledge and skills in order to obtain his or her desired job.
+The Sport Hospitality program will provide students with the necessary tools and networks to succeed in years after graduation, but students must apply their knowledge and skills in order to obtain his or her desired job.

 Yes.
-We currently have multiple students with full time jobs while completing their masters in CHES Sports Management.
+We currently have multiple students with full time jobs while completing their masters in Sport Hospitality.
 However, the course load will be reduced for full time employees, which will lengthen their program completion.

 Students are required to present documentation of his or her professional experience within the sports industry.
 Students are also required to present documentation of his or her acceptance into The University of Alabama graduate school.
-There are no academic course prerequisites required by the CHES Sports Management program to apply.
+There are no academic course prerequisites required by the Sport Hospitality program to apply.

-While there are no required undergraduate degrees to complete the CHES Sports Management program, we have seen that students show success in sports industry job placement with undergraduate degrees in the following: Marketing, Management, Public Relations, Communications, Finance, Accounting, Business, Exercise Science, and others.
+While there are no required undergraduate degrees to complete the Sport Hospitality area of study, we have seen that students show success in sports industry job placement with undergraduate degrees in the following: Marketing, Management, Public Relations, Communications, Finance, Accounting, Business, Exercise Science, Hospitality Management and Nutrition.
 Some experience in communication and/or business is highly suggested to complete the program.